Unable to open your database just because it is showing “File Already In Use Error” each time when you try to open it?

 What If The Other User Isn’t Opening it Exclusively?

 It shows that another cause of this error is not immediately obvious and is related to workgroup security files.
 This applies to MDB file not applicable for ADP or ACCDB formats.
 If two instances of MS Access DAO database engine use different system MDW files, a conflict happens where the database appears to be exclusively locked by the other instances.
 The MDW file used by your instance of Access can be checked in VBA by checking out the value of DBEngine.SystemDB.

-Another copy of Access or DAO may have that database opened using another MDW file and thus the conflict happen.
-This can also come from instances of MS Access such as Microsoft Access library reference or add-in, a VBA Add-in, or other program such as VB6, .NET, etc. That is connected to the database.
+Another copy of Access or DAO may have that database opened using another MDW file and thus the conflict happens.
+This can also come from instances of MS Access such as Microsoft Access library reference or add-in, a VBA Add-in, or other programs such as VB6, .NET, etc. That is connected to the database.

 To prevent this, if you are using workgroup security be sure that every instance is pointing to the same shared MDW file.
 This is also defined in the shortcut used to launch Microsoft Access, or if you are opening a different database programmatically within your VBA code.

-Hopefully you have got the perfect solution to resolve Access “Couldn’t Use Database; File Already In Use” error with the manual fixes.
-But if in case you fail to do so then try the alternative option i.e Access Database Repair N Recovery Software.
+Hopefully, you have got the perfect solution to resolve Access “Couldn’t Use Database; File Already In Use” error with the manual fixes.
+But if in case you fail to do so then try the alternative option to repair Access database using Access Database Repair N Recovery Software.
 This will surely resolve your Access Database “File Already In Use” error.